ACannamela/Realms/Omnibus.md

 A spellcaster who learns [Alchemy](#alchemy) (not [Create Poison](#create-poison)) must have a page in their spellbook listing the sigils that they will use to label potions.
 Each type of potion they can make, except for poisons, must have a unique, distinguishable sigil.
-When a potion that isn’t a poison is made, the spellcaster must put their legible signature, the appropriate sigil, and the date upon the container.
+When a potion that isn't a poison is made, the spellcaster must put their legible signature, the appropriate sigil, and the date upon the container.
 Once created, all potions are considered stealable items.
 A potion can be a represented by a liquid,